-If you’re a Florida business owner, your estate plan isn’t just a “personal” document.
-It’s a business continuity plan, a tax strategy, and a protection system for your family, partners, and employees.
-And December is often the best moment to do it—because you’re already reviewing your numbers, closing out accounts, and thinking about what you want next year to look like.
+If you are a Florida business owner, your estate plan is not just a “personal” document.
+It is a business continuity plan, a tax strategy, and a protection system for your family, partners, and employees.
+And now is the best moment to do it—because you are always reviewing your numbers, closing out accounts, and thinking about what you want next week, month, and year to look like.

 Below is a practical, Florida-specific guide to estate tax planning and succession planning for small and closely held businesses.
-We’ll walk through the biggest tax risks, the smartest tools to reduce them, and the year-end steps that can save your family a painful (and expensive) mess later.
+We will walk through the biggest tax risks, the smartest tools to reduce them, and the year-end steps that can save your family a painful (and expensive) mess later.

-Quick note: This article is educational and general.
+Quick note: This article is educational and general in nature.
 Tax and legal outcomes depend on your exact facts, so treat this as a roadmap—not individualized advice.

 Why business owners need a different kind of estate plan